Table of Contents

 Their heuristics systems learn from the event triggers to continuously improve factors that impact the user experience.
 It algorithmically ranks the assets while deciding the order in which they get presented.
 It provides personalized options to the users in response to a search query.
 Even the thumbnails & trailers are rendered based on specific user personas.

-What makes content personalization complex is human nature, which, unlike machines, does not necessarily follow an easily discernible pattern and can exhibit contrarian responses to external stimuli.
+What makes video content personalization complex is human nature, which, unlike machines, does not necessarily follow an easily discernible pattern and can exhibit contrarian responses to external stimuli.
 Under emotional situations, a set of users might prefer to watch romantic comedies, while another cohort might like to see action movies.
 Having the right mix of assets to service the diverse needs of the users, depending on their diverse preferences, is like offering an elaborate buffet for every single meal served in a day.

 A wide variety of explicit and implicit data points get captured, which eventually helps the OTT platforms offer personalized experiences.
-Likes, ratings, watch later, shares, reviews, downloads are the generally tracked explicit data points that reflect user preferences.
+Likes, ratings, watch later, shares, reviews, and downloads are the generally tracked explicit data points that reflect user preferences.
 Mapping content consumption patterns exhibited by look-alike cohorts, and using that data point and other input variables to predict what the user is most likely to watch, is an excellent example of the implicit data use case.

 Being respectful of user privacy is the key, as Field Garthwaite, founder of IRIS.TV, called out in his definition of content personalization.
 “Content personalization is the encompassing term that refers to the data engineering and machine learning processes that result in matching the catalog that a content owner has with each end-user based on a number of data points that the user has consented to be collected in order to improve their customer experience.”

-Prominent Input Variables
+Prominent Input Variables for Creating Personalized Video

 User personas and behavior